jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 ## Consistency considerations

 Making the same query to multiple resolvers can result in different answers.
 For instance, DNS-based load balancing can lead to different answers being produced over time or for different query origins.
+Or, different resolvers might have different policies with respect to blocking or filtering of queries that lead to clients receiving inconsistent answers.

 In the extreme, an application might encounter errors as a result of receiving incompatible answers, particularly if a server operator (incorrectly) assumes that different DNS queries for the same client always originate from the same source address.
 This is most likely to occur if name-based selection is used, as queries could be related based on information that the client does not consider.

 ## Resolver load distribution

 Any selection of resolvers that is based on random inputs will need to account for available capacity on resolvers.
 Otherwise, resolvers with less available query-processing capacity will receive too high a proportion of all queries.
 Clients only need to be informed of relative available capacity in order to make an appropriate selection.
 How relative capacities of resolvers are determined is not in scope for this document.

+## Query performance

+Distribution of queries between resolvers also means that clients are exposed to greater variations in performance.

 # Poor distribution algorithms {#bad-algorithms}